Welcome to today's edition of the Rush 24-7 podcast.

 So here are the Democrats.

-Now Nancy Pelosi said under this abortion bill, when the Republicans vote for this bill today, they will be voting to say that women can die on the floor.
+Now, Nancy Pelosi said under this abortion bill, when the Republicans vote for this bill today, they will be voting to say that women can die on the floor.

-So here are the 11 Democrats who also join the Republicans in um voting to say that women can die on the floor.
+So here are the 11 Democrats who also join the Republicans in voting to say that women can die on the floor.

-Jason Altmeyer, Democrat Pennsylvania, Dan Borin, Democrat Oklahoma, Jerry Costello, Democrat Illinois, Joe Donnelly, Democrat Indiana, Dan Lipinski, Democrat Illinois, Jim Matheson, Democrat Utah, Mike McIntyre,
+Dan Boren, Democrat Oklahoma, Jerry Costello, Democrat Illinois, Joe Donnelly, Democrat Indiana, Dan Lipinski, Democrat Illinois, Jim Matheson, Democrat Utah, Mike McIntyre, Democrat North Carolina, Colin Peterson,

-Democrat North Carolina, Colin Peterson, Democrat Minnesota, Nick Rahall, Democrat West Virginia, Mike Ross, Democrat Arkansas, and Heath Schuler, Democrat North Carolina, all 11 voted with the Republicans to say that women can die on the floor.
+Democrat Minnesota, Nick Ray Hall, Democrat West Virginia, Mike Ross, Democrat Arkansas, and Heath Schuler, Democrat North Carolina, all 11 voted with the Republicans to say that women can die on the floor.

-Now Pelosi didn't include the Democrats that would be voting for the Republicans.
+Now, Pelosi didn't include the Democrats that would be voting for the Republicans.

-I found a couple other sound bites here in the roster.
+I found a couple other soundbites here in the roster.

 More questions put to the protesters in Washington.

-Question, what do you think of people who don't believe in man-made global warming?
+MRC TV correspondent Dan Joseph question: What do you think of people who don't believe in man-made global warming?

-Um while every opinion is valid, not all of them are based in fact.
+While every opinion is valid, not all of them are based in fact.

-This is not necessarily an absolute, but that's I mean, either they're mistaken or they're intentionally dishonest.
+This is not necessarily an absolute, but that's, I mean, either they're mistaken or they're intentionally dishonest.

 And I believe that some people unfortunately equate opinion with a factual basis, and they say, well, my opinion deserves to be entertained even though there's no evidence supporting it.